xoidlabs/xoid/docs/streams.md

   ): Stream<Truthy<U>>
 }
 ```
-> Observe that the few major differences are the `.value` getter and bunch of `prevState`s.
+> Observe that the few major differences are the `.value` getter and a bunch of `prevState`s.